handley-lab/anesthetic/paper/paper.md

 - Performing kernel density estimation using the state-of-the-art [fastkde](https://pypi.org/project/fastkde/) [@fastkde] algorithm.
-- Storing samples and plotting grids as a ``pandas.DataFrame``, which is more consistent with the scientific python canon, allows for unambiguous access to samples and plots via their reference names, and easy definition of new parameters.
+- Storing samples and plotting grids as a weighted ``pandas.DataFrame``, which is more consistent with the scientific python canon, allows for unambiguous access to samples and plots via their reference names, and easy definition of new parameters.
 - Using a contour colour scheme that is better suited to plotting distributions